Low THC Oil - FAQ for Law Enforcement

 Georgia’s new medical marijuana law allows certain qualified persons to legally possess up to 20 fluid ounces of “low THC oil,” which is derived from the marijuana plant.
 It authorizes the Georgia Department of Public Health to issue a “Georgia Low THC Oil Registry Card” to qualified persons, which will prove that they are authorized to have the oil in their possession.

-How does the new law compare to laws in other states which have adopted medical marijuana?
+How does the law compare to laws in other states which have adopted medical marijuana?

 Georgia’s law is much more limited than some other states’ medical marijuana laws.
-For example, it does not legalize the sale or possession of marijuana in leaf form, and it does not authorize retail stores to sell marijuana or products made from the marijuana plant.
+For example, it does not legalize the sale or possession of marijuana in leaf form.
+It does not authorize the production or sale of food products infused with low THC oil or the ingestion of low THC oil through vapor.
 It does not authorize physicians to prescribe marijuana for medical use.
 It is intended solely to protect qualified persons from criminal prosecution for possessing low THC oil for medicinal purposes.

-Who is allowed to obtain a Georgia Low THC Registry Card?
+Who is allowed to obtain a Georgia Low THC Oil Registry Card?

 What does a Georgia Low THC Registry card look like?